There are many reasons why a miscarriage may happen, although the cause is often not identified.

 An increased risk of miscarriage is not linked to:

-- a mother's emotional state during pregnancy, such as being stressed or depressed
+- your emotional state during pregnancy, such as being stressed or depressed

 - having a shock or fright during pregnancy